-She is a Tenured Associate Professor (National Academic Qualification as Full Professor) of General Sociology and Sociology of modern and contemporary processes for the Scientific Disciplinary Sector SPS/07 at the Department of Political Sciences of Sapienza University of Rome.
-She is the Delegate of the Rector Sapienza University for Merchandising and the Editor in Chief of the “Rivista trimestrale di Scienza dell’Amministrazione.
-Studi di teoria e ricerca sociale”.
+Roberta Iannone is a Full Professor of General Sociology and Sociology of modern and contemporary processes for the Scientific Disciplinary Sector SPS/07 at the Department of Political Sciences of Sapienza University of Rome.
+She is Rector’s Delegate for Merchandising at Sapienza University and Editor in Chief of the “Rivista Trimestrale di Scienza dell’Amministrazione.
+Studi di Teoria e Ricerca Sociale”.

 He is a Tenured Researcher in Sociology at University Niccolò Cusano.
 He is also co- Editor in Chief of the WCSA Book Series – Cambridge Scholars Publishing – and Associate Editor of the journal System Research and Behavioral Science (Wiley).
 He authored several scientific works in Epistemology of Social Science and Social Theory.
 Among his most recent works, he edited, together with prof. Andrea Millefiorini the book Between Rationality and Irrationality, L’Harmattan Paris.